 Fifthly, the foregoing systematic function assures continuity without imposing rigidity.
-Continuity is assured by the source of the basic terms and relations, for that source is human cognitional process in its concrete reality.
-Rigidity is not imposed, for a fuller and more exact knowledge of human cognitional process is by no means excluded and, in the measure it is attained, there will follow a fuller and more exact determination of basic terms and relations.
-Finally, the exclusion of rigidity is not a menace to continuity for, as we have seen, the conditions of the possibility of revision set limits to the possibility of revising cognitional theory, and the more elaborate the revision, the stricter and more detailed these limits will be.
-Sixthly, there is the heuristic function.
-Every inquiry aims at transforming some unknown into a known.
+Continuity is assured assured by the source of the basic terms and relations, for that source is human cognitional process in its concrete reality.
+Rigidity is not imposed, for a fuller and more exact knowledge of human cognitional process is by no means excluded and, in the measure it is attended, there will follow a fuller and more exact determination of basic terms and relations.
+Finally, the exclusion of rigidity is not a menace to continuity for, as we have seen, the conditions of the possibility of revision set limits to the possibility of revision gonitional theory, and the more elaborate the revision, the stricter and more detailed these limits will be.

+inquiry aims at transforming some unknown into a known.

 Inquiry itself, then, is something between ignorance and knowledge.
 It is less than knowledge, else there would be no need to inquire.
-It is more than sheer ignorance, for it makes ignorance manifest and strives to replace it with knowledge.
-This intermediary between ignorance and knowing is an intending, and what is intended is an unknown that is to be known.
-O Ô С Now fundamentally all method is the exploitation of compound knowing and elementary objects of knowing into the compound object.
+It is may more than sheer ignorance, for it makes ignorance manifest and strives to pplace it with knowledge.
+This intermediary between ignorphance and knowing is intending, and what is intended is an unknown that is to be known.